The Trust-Forum project

 even by email users that did not register to the network)

-At any forum space, access right of any level (read, write,
+At any forum space, access right of any level (read, write, admin)

-admin) is obtained either as creator of this space (anyone can create a
+is obtained either as creator of this space (anyone can create a

-forum at his home site), or by invitation by a user with at least this
+forum at his home site), or by invitation by a user with at least

-edited by users with admin right to that space.
+forum are edited by users with admin right to that space.

 Folders